Ultralight Beam: Release and promotion

 "Ultralight Beam" was released on February 14, 2016, as the first track on West's seventh studio album The Life of Pablo.
 The day before, West performed the song on Saturday Night Live with Chance the Rapper, Kirk Franklin, The-Dream, Kelly Price and a gospel choir.
 The performance received positive reviews from critics, with many commenting on Chance the Rapper's verse.
 Matt Wilstein of The Daily Beast said that he "ended up stealing the show with his fire verse."
 Jon Caramanica of The New York Times described the performance as "stirring" and "of uncommon intensity and vision."
 Price, in particular, has praised the performance because of her "spiritual connection" to the song.
 Two days before the album's release, a handwritten track list had been tweeted by West.
 It showed the song was called "Ultra Light Beams" rather than "Ultralight Beam" as it was titled on the official release.
 Chance the Rapper revealed the song was originally slated to be the closing track to The Life of Pablo rather than the album's opener.

 On Easter 2016, West shared the SoundCloud link to an alternative version of the song, titled "Ultralight Prayer", via Twitter and wished everyone a happy Easter in his tweet.
-Chance the Rapper is not present on the two-minute long alternate gospel version sung by Franklin.
+Chance the Rapper is not present on the two-minute long alternate gospel version, as sung by Franklin.
 When West traveled to Iceland with The Kardashians in April 2016, it had been rumored he was either filming a music video for "Ultralight Beam" or another album track, "Highlights".
 His wife Kim Kardashian and her sister Khloé Kardashian confirmed West filmed a video for "Highlights".
 Kim released Ultra Light Beam Highlighters for KKW Beauty in November 2017, as an "unexpected tribute" to her husband's song of the same name.
 This marked the first time West was part of KKW Beauty.
 It was not the first connection between his music and Kim's brand.
 She featured prominently on some of the merchandise for West's Saint Pablo Tour.
 The name choice was praised by fans across Twitter.